TheChronicMonster/coinflipper/index.md

 Line 12: Adds the `wager` integer value
 Line 16: Flipper is given an `acceptWager` method which can accept `wager` as a parameter and returns Null.

-Now we'll update Caller so that she'll be able to declassify her wager amount, publish her wager to the consensus network and pay.
+Now, we'll update Caller so that she'll be able to declassify her wager amount, publish her wager to the consensus network and pay.

 ``` js
 Caller.only(() => {